-The capitalization rate includes a "Risk Free" rate, "Systematic Risk" as determined by the marketplace and "Unsystematic Risk" inherent to the subject company.
-These components can be broken down further into a "Risk Free" rate, an "Equity Risk Premium", an element reflecting a "Small Stock Risk Premium" and a final adjustment reflecting judgments about the "Specific Company Risk Premium".
-These are discussed in further detail on the next page.
+The capitalization rate includes a "Risk Free" rate, "Systematic Risk" as determined by the marketplace, and "Unsystematic Risk" inherent to the subject company.
+These components can be broken down further into a "Risk Free" rate, an "Equity Risk Premium," an element reflecting a "Small Stock Risk Premium," and a final adjustment reflecting judgments about the "Specific Company Risk Premium."
+These are discussed in further detail below.